 Volunteer State Community College will grant tuition and fee credits for students who make adjustments to their class schedules or withdraw during specific times in a semester.
 Students who drop classes or withdraw from the college prior to the first official day of class for the courses part-of term will receive a 100% credit on their tuition and fees.
 Once a semester has begun, students will be responsible for a portion of their tuition and fees for all dropped classes.
 Refunds are processed to the student as either a return to your credit/debit card, or as direct deposit or check.

-After the term begins on January 18, 2022, if you are dropping a class and adding a different class in the same part of term, the drop and the add must be processed on the same day in order to exchange the fees from the dropped class for the added class.
+After the term begins, if you are dropping a class and adding a different class in the same part of term, the drop and the add must be processed on the same day in order to exchange the fees from the dropped class for the added class.
 The exception is TN eCampus (formerly RODP) courses or courses in different parts of term.
 TN eCampus courses are charged at a different per hour rate and are charged separately from Vol State courses.
 TN eCampus (formerly RODP) courses cannot be evenly exchanged with Vol State courses.
 Vol State courses and TN eCampus courses cannot be evenly exchanged with other courses unless they are the exact same Part of Term.

 Fee Payment Deadlines

 IF YOU REGISTER/ADD CLASSES